Maritime Transport Act 1994

 You could also call this:

-"The Director can remove a shipwreck that's a danger to boats in New Zealand waters."
+"The Director can remove a shipwreck that is a hazard to navigation."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.